pallavi-chavan7/makkan-webscraping/README.md

 # Webscraping Makaan.com

-Scrapped the data of the apartments from makaan.com
+Scrapping 50 pages of real-estate data in Hydrabad from makaan.com